sammyd/iOS8-day-by-day-book/manuscript/23-photo-extension.md

 {width=10%,float=left}
 ![](images/23/thumbnail.png)

-iOS8 Day-by-Day has looked at a couple of the new extensions in iO8 already - the share extension and the today extension.
+iOS 8 Day-by-Day has looked at a couple of the new extensions in iOS 8 already - the share extension and the today extension.
 In today's article you're going to learn the basics behind the photo extension.